davidweidawang/davidweidawang/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I love to talk about ✨ technology✨ and keep learning the latest technology.
-In my free time, I also love to learn foreign languages💬 and dance💃 !
 I'm looking forward to making freinds with all of you!😉

 - 🔭 I’m currently studying Software Engerneering in Tongji University.